Living & Lifestyle

 Taxes for Retirees in Spain

-• Inheritance tax: Varies by region and relationship to deceased
+• Inheritance and gift tax: liability varies by autonomous community and by relationship to the deceased or donor

 See our comprehensive guide on taxes in Spain for detailed information.